-attributable to the EBITDA - EBITDA - Profit before owners of the Revenue B2B B2C EBITDA tax Company Six months ended 30 June 2023 €m €m €m €m €m €m Reported as actual 859.6 69.0 138.3 207.3 79.6 3.1 Employee stock option expenses - 2.6 0.3 2.9 2.9 2.9 Professional fees Impairment of investment and - 4.6 - 4.6 4.6 4.6 receivables Fair value changes and finance costs - 5.1 - 5.1 5.1 5.1 on contingent consideration Fair value changes of equity - - - - 1.3 1.3 instruments Fair value change of derivative - - - - (0.3) (0.3) financial assets Amortisation of intangible assets on - - - - 25.5 25.5 acquisitions - - - - 20.6 20.6 Deferred tax on acquisitions Derecognition of brought forward - - - - - (4.0) deferred tax asset - - - - - 23.4 Tax related to uncertain positions - - - - - 3.5 Adjusted measure 859.6 81.3 138.6 219.9 139.3 85.7
+attributable to the Profit owners EBITDA - EBITDA - before of the Ci., Revenue B2B B2C EBITDA tax Company Six months ended 30 June 2023 €m €'m €'m €'m €m €m Reported as actual 859.6 69.0 138.3 207.3 79.6 3.1 Employee stock option expenses 1 - 2.6 0.3 2.9 2.9 2.9 Professional fees 2 Impairment of investment and - 4.6 - 4.6 4.6 4.6 receivables 3 Fair value changes and finance costs - 5.1 - 5.1 5.1 5.1 on contingent consideration 4 Fair value changes of equity - - - - 1.3 1.3 instruments 5 Fair value change of derivative - - - - (0.3) (0.3) financial assets 5 Amortisation of intangible assets on - - - - 25.5 25.5 acquisitions 6 - - - 20.6 20.6 Deferred tax on acquisitions 6 Derecognition of brought forward - - - - - (4.0) deferred tax asset 7 - - - - - 23.4 Tax related to uncertain positions 8 - - - - - 3.5 Adjusted measure 859.6 81.3 138.6 219.9 139.3 85.7

 - 1 Employee stock option expenses relate to non-cash expenses of the Group and differ from year to year based on share price and the number of options granted. - 2 The vast majority of the professional fees relate to the acquisition of Hard Rock Digital (Note 14B).
 These expenses are not considered ongoing costs of operations and therefore are excluded. - 3 Impairment of investments and other receivables that do not relate to the ordinary operations of the Group. - 4 Fair value changes and finance costs on contingent consideration mostly related to the acquisition of AUS GMTC.
-These expenses are not considered ongoing costs of operations and therefore are excluded. - 5 Fair value changes of equity instruments and derivative financial assets.
+These expenses are not considered ongoing costs of operations and therefore are excluded. - GMTC.
+These expenses are not considered ongoing costs of operations and therefore are excluded.

+5 Fair value changes of equity instruments and derivative financial assets.
 These are excluded from the results as they relate to unrealised profit/loss. - 6 Amortisation and deferred tax on intangible assets acquired through business combinations.
 Costs directly related to acquisitions are not considered ongoing costs of operations and therefore are excluded. - 7 The reported tax expense has been adjusted for the derecognition of a deferred tax asset of €23.4 million relating to UK tax losses.
 This was adjusted because the losses in relation to the derecognised amount were generated over a number of years and therefore distorts the effective tax rate for the year.
 Refer to Notes 5, 11 and 21. - 8 Change in estimates related to uncertain overseas tax positions in respect of prior years which have now been settled with the relevant tax authority.